On topology changes in quantum field theory and quantum gravity: Topology changes with random fields

 \section{Topology changes with random fields}

-We have argued in section \ref{s4} that the ground state of quantum gravity is such that it implies frequent topology changes in an expanding universe.
+We have argued in section \ref{s4} that the ground state of quantum gravity is such that it can explain the smallness of the cosmological constant and that it also implies frequent topology changes in an expanding universe.
 We noted in section \ref{s0} that such changes would imply the emergence of singularities if closed time-like curves are to be avoided.
 In section \ref{s1} we have refuted some of DeWitt's claims against topology changes and argued that one can define path integrals over certain singular space-times in terms of tetrads with a suitable norm.
 In \ref{s2}, we have looked at the importance of Cauchy problems for consistent predictions of quantum field theories.
 We have seen in space-times with certain cuspidal singularities, some field theories may not be defined because the singularity prevents in its neighborhood the construction of fields whose derivatives exist everywhere.
 We have taken note that these problems may arise for perturbed cusps.

 We have seen in sections \ref{s2} and \ref{s3} that there are good arguments which show that quantum theories for fields on a topology changing space-time can be made compatible with certain conical singularities if one gets finite observables for the fields.